tmminimalist-sketch/meteora-invent/dbc/README.md

 This folder contains all the scripts to interact with Meteora's Dynamic Bonding Curve

 ## Quick Launch
-- Launch a token using the default config key or existing config key.
+- Launch a token using one of our config keys or an existing config key.
 [Launch Pool](./quick-launch/src/launch-pool.ts)

 ## Create Config